 "I feel inspired by our work and contribution towards widening and challenging the children's rights dialogue between sectors and stakeholders and then to see the great response is truly inspiring!"

 "With the influence business is having on society, governments alone can’t be the drivers of change to secure children’s rights globally.
 With the help of our partnerships, and a well-established methodology, Global Child Forum has the means to bridge the gap between public and private actors."

 “There are well-deserved benefits to reap for those who pave the way to a sustainable and inclusive society where children are respected, cherished and cared for on their journey to adulthood.
 For me, aatalyzing this change is what Global Child Forum is all about."

-"I feel so privileged being able to work for children´s rights and within digital communication at the same time.
-My wish is to develop our digital channels so that Global Child Forum can continue to spread our knowledge on children´s rights, and enlighten the world on how businesses can help creating a better world for our children."
+"I feel so privileged being able to work both for children´s rights and within communication.
+My wish is to develop our digital presence further, so that Global Child Forum can continue to enlighten the world on how businesses can help creating a better world for our children."